gomex/gomex.me/content/post/supervisord-en.md

 ### Problem

 In my current job, I need to run many processes in the same container.
-This is a warning sign of problem in your service architecture and This will be a problem for a better usage of Cloud features, but if you can't modify this structure, you shouldn't introduce new problems on your project.
+This is a warning sign of problem in your service architecture and this will be a problem for a better usage of Cloud features, but if you can't modify this structure, you shouldn't introduce new problems on your project.

-### Premissa
+### Premise

 We need to point out that a service running in container model isn't a machine.
-Container Docker is virtualization at the operating system level, that is, another level of abstraction.
+Container Docker is virtualization at the operating system level that is another level of abstraction.
 It is tempting to use the Docker container as a machine, but avoid bravely because this will cause indirect damage to resource management resource in the future.

 # Supervisor